Document Management Systems: All you need to know about DMS

 If you maintain business relations with European companies or work together with customers who come from Europe, you must observe the legal regulations of the GDPR.
 It is now necessary to combine two legal requirements: the aforementioned archiving obligations and the requirements of GDPR, here in particular article 17 right to erasure (“right to be forgotten”).

 What at first glance looks like a contradiction, is easy to resolve.
-After expiry of the purpose limitation (here: Archiving obligations), GDPR rules – with the consequence that a document management system must be in a position to erase special documents and personal data.
+After expiry of the purpose limitation (here: Archiving obligations), GDPR rules – with the consequence that a document management system must be able to erase special documents and personal data.
 A modern DMS must have this erasure function.
-Furthermore, GDPR also requires document management systems to have the ability for a customer to make a request for information at any time: Therefore, it is about clarifying whether and for what purpose personal data is stored – and if yes, which data they are.
-In short: The document management system must have the option to send these data to those requesting information.
+Furthermore, GDPR also requires document management systems to have the ability for a customer to make a request for information at any time.
+Therefore, it is about clarifying whether and for what purpose personal data is stored – and if yes, which data it is.
+In short, the document management system must have the option to send the data to those requesting information.

 Disclaimer: In all of this, it is clear that this is not legal advice; you should just be aware of it for the complex situation.